 These minivans were also considered the leader in its class due to its roominess, powerful V6 engine and very competent all-independent suspension.

 Overall, we're simply big fans of the Odyssey due to its versatility and high build quality and think even these older models can make a solid and cost efficient choice as a used minivan purchase.

-There are actually several different ways to buy a pre-owned Odyssey at the lowest price, and even at wholesale.
-You can click on the links to each of the following methods to get the specific instructions.
+So lastly, there are actually several different ways to buy a used Odyssey at the lowest price, and even at wholesale.

 In addition, you can also try the public car auctions in your own geographic area.
 While there can be a lot of junk vehicles at these auctions, there are often absolute gems sprinkled in as well.
 This article reviews what to expect at open-to-the-public car auctions and how to locate them in your own area.